-So, apparently a couple weeks ago, I was in a hypomanic state.
+For the last couple of months, I was apparently in a hypomanic state.
 I’ll admit, I never noticed it.
-For me, it can be hard to tell that I’m in a state because it feels like what I imagine “normal” is like.
-In fact, no one noticed….until I crashed down on the other side of the roller coaster.
+For me, it can be hard to tell because it feels like what I imagine “normal” is like.
+I was engaged with my family, keeping up on housework, enjoying hobbies and finding new ones.
+In fact, no one noticed what was going on…until I crashed down on the other side of the roller coaster.
 And boy…what a crash.

-Not gonna lie, it’s one of the first times in my life I’ve ever been genuinely suicidal.
-Like, not in the “man this sucks and I don’t want to be here anymore” sense, but in the “it needs to end NOW” sense.
-May not seem like much of a difference, I suppose, but it’s a huge difference to me.
+This spiral was only the second time in my life I’ve ever been genuinely suicidal.
+Like, not in the “man this sucks and I don’t want to be here anymore” sense but in the “it needs to end NOW” sense.
+To some, it may not seem like much of a difference, I suppose, but it’s a huge difference to me.

 So I sought help…

 By the next day, I had an appointment with my doctor and a vow that I wouldn’t be left alone at all until my follow up on Tuesday.
-Tuesday night, I was at the ER and then checked in to an inpatient program.
+I met with a therapist who asked about what happened and said: “It’s your choice, but let me tell you why a hospital stay might be the best thing for you.”
+That night, I was at the ER and then checked in to an inpatient program.

 Why did I decide to go to the hospital and lose 9 days with my family, and almost a month of work?

-Fact of the matter is, my Bipolar isn’t going away.
-This is a life long condition, and I’ll be battling it forever.
+The fact of the matter is my Bipolar isn’t going away.
+This is a lifetime long condition, and I’ll be battling it forever.
 Does a visit to the ER heal it?
 Obviously not.
-But it does provide a safe space for me to get through a horrible episode, round the clock monitoring, professionals to help me learn new skills and double check my meds, and all without putting the burden on my family.
+But it does provide a safe space for me to get through a horrible episode with round the clock monitoring, professionals to help me learn new skills and double check my meds – all without putting the burden on my family.

 Parenting makes everything a little bit harder.
-There’s a little bit of guilt that comes with every episode and the attempt to put myself and my health “first.”
+There’s guilt that comes with every episode and the attempt to put me and my health first.
 I spend every day of my life trying to balance the distance necessary to stay healthy without making my kids feel abandoned.
 This decision was just as difficult, but important for exactly that reason.
 I needed help and it wasn’t fair (or realistic) to expect them to provide it.
-It was hard for us to be apart, but at the same time, it was important.
+It was hard for us to be apart, but at the same time, it was necessary.